dechamps/ASIO401/CONFIGURATION.md

 #### Option `backend`

-*String*-typed option that determines which audio backend FlexASIO will attempt to use.
+*String*-typed option that determines which audio backend ASIO401 will attempt to use.
 In PortAudio parlance, this is called the *host API*.
-FlexASIO uses the term "backend" to avoid potential confusion with the term "ASIO host".
+ASIO401 uses the term "backend" to avoid potential confusion with the term "ASIO host".

-This is by far the most important option in FlexASIO.
+This is by far the most important option in ASIO401.
 Changing the backend can have wide-ranging consequences on the operation of the entire audio pipeline.
 For more information, see [BACKENDS][].

 The value of the option is matched against PortAudio host API names, as shown in the output of the [`PortAudioDevices` program][PortAudioDevices].
-If the specified name doesn't match any host API, FlexASIO will fail to initialize.
+If the specified name doesn't match any host API, ASIO401 will fail to initialize.

 In practice, PortAudio will recognize the following names: `MME`, `Windows DirectSound`, `Windows WASAPI` and `Windows WDM-KS`.